nornir-automation/nornir/docs/configuration/parameters.rst

    :widths: 15 85

    * - **Description**
-     - Path to transform function.
-The transform_function you provide will run against each host in the inventory
+     - Plugin to use.
+Must be registered
    * - **Type**
      - ``string``
    * - **Default**